Skip to content

 sudo systemctl restart grafana-server

-• Go to Configuration -> Data Sources, and search for Prometheus Alertmanager
+1. Go to Configuration > Data Sources and search for Prometheus Alertmanager

-4. To monitor the alerts, import the 8010 dashboard, which is used for Alertmanager.
-Make sure to select the Prometheus Alertmanager in the last column then select Import
+4. Import the 8010 dashboard for Alertmanager, selecting Prometheus Alertmanager in the last column, then select Import

 Integrate Alertmanager

-1. Update configuration - update the configuration file in the etc/prometheus/prometheus.yml to add the following code:
+1. Update the etc/prometheus/prometheus.yml configuration file to include the following code:

 prometheus.yml